supreet11agrawal/Proposal/Proposal.md

 __May 27 - May 31__ _(Week 1)_

 * Work on including custom set support in joint distributions
+* Theoretical Research on Markov Chains and ways to implement them _from Chapter 1 of Markov Chains by Norris J._
 * Buffer Period : Completion of the remaining work and documentation improvement before moving to stage 2

 __May 31 - June 20__ _(Week 2, 3)_

 * Add more bivariate continuous distributions to Sympy and add test cases for them
 * Study about other possible Stochastic processes which can be implemented in Sympy
+* Theoretical research on continuous time Markov Chains and discussion of ways to implement them with mentor.
 * Completion of Stage 2

 __June 20 - June 24__ _(Week 4)_

 * Start working on implementation of Markov Chains
+* Study two dimensional recurrent random walk and the green function associated with it
 * Buffer Period : Completion of the remaining work and documentation improvement before Phase 1 Evaluation

 ***